River Nene: Northampton

 At Upton Mill, another tributary, called Wootton Brook, joins the river from the south.
 The River Nene now approaches Northampton town from the west, passing between the suburbs of St James (locally known as Jimmy's End), Cotton End and Far Cotton.
 The Nene's third northern source, the Naseby Source or Brampton Nene, converges at the Carlsberg Brewery.
 This tributary flows through the north of Northampton where several streams join.
 Three of these streams supply water for reservoirs at Pitsford, Hollowell and Ravensthorpe, north of Northampton, before joining the Brampton Nene.
-At Cotton End, the Nene passes under South Bridge, then through Beckett's Park and past the site of the former Northampton Power Station in the Nunn Mills area of the town, on the south bank of the river opposite Midsummer Meadow on the north banks.
+At Cotton End, the Nene passes under South Bridge, then through Beckett's Park and past the University of Northampton's Waterside Campus, which is on the site of the former Northampton Power Station, on the south bank of the river opposite Midsummer Meadow on the north bank.
 Northampton Sea Cadets is based in Nunn Mills, and uses the river for the training of boating skills, following the training schemes of the Royal Yachting Association (RYA) and the British Canoe Union (BCU).
 A short way downstream, a weir can divert some of the Nene's flow to supply the Nene Whitewater Centre.

 The River Nene at Northampton was the location of England's first water-powered cotton spinning mill.
 It was installed on the site of a former corn mill, to the south-west of the town centre, in 1742.